rivas-lab/ukbb-tools/02_phenotyping/README.md

     | 8-10 hours  | 5  |
     | 10+ hours  | 600  |

-    For this kind of quantitative trait, the person doing this trait should delimit the UK Biobank Codes ordinally and type this string into the `coding_QT` column (i.e., in this case, type `1;2;3;4;5;600`).
+    For this kind of quantitative trait, the person doing this trait should delimit the UK Biobank Codes ordinally with semicolons and put this string into the `coding_QT` column for the row of interest in the Google Sheet (i.e., in this case, type `1;2;3;4;5;600`).

 Finally, you'll want an automated way of generating GBE IDs and field names for the phenotypes you annotate.
 After you have filled out the annotation table as above, the below macro can be helpful for doing just that.
-Paste this into the GBE ID column (column D) for the annotation at row X, replacing X with the row number, in order to automatically generate a GBE ID at row X:
+Paste this into the GBE ID column (column D) for the annotation at row nummber "X", replacing X with the row number, in order to automatically generate a GBE ID at row number "X":

 ```{excel}
 =IF(SUM(GX,HX)>1, IF(ISBLANK(IX), CONCATENATE("BIN_FC",(JX*10000000)+FX), CONCATENATE("QT_FC",(IX*10000000)+FX)), IF(GX=1,CONCATENATE("INI",FX),CONCATENATE("BIN",FX)))
 ```

-Likewise, you can automatically generate GBE-friendly field names at row X in column C:
+Likewise, you can automatically generate GBE-friendly field names at row number "X" in column C:

 ```{excel}
 =SUBSTITUTE(EX, " ", "_")